 Before the Great Depression, Sherwood operated the Dinner Bell Restaurant in downtown Dayton.
 He also ran a deli called Snyder's Community Kitchen.
 In 1917 he wrote a cookbook with recipes from old-fashioned farm cooking.
 He and Donna traveled the country selling the cookbook.
 They traveled by railroad.
 When they arrived in a community they set up a stove in the local school or hall and demonstrated the recipes from the book.
 The cookbook went into thirteen printings.

 The Snyder's son, Stuart, and his wife, Rita, joined the staff after the war.
 When Sherwood suffered a heart attack in 1954, they ran the restaurant for 4 years.
 They sold it to Noble Miller and his wife who operated it for five years.
-Since 1963 the building has housed the Peking Inn, Little Mamma's, Wing Wah and now a successful Mexican restaurant, Las Piramides.
+Since 1963 the building has housed the Peking Inn, Little Mamma's, Cow Tail Cottage (an ice cream parlor), Wing Wah and now a successful Mexican restaurant, Las Piramides.

 Information taken from "Now and Then" by Adele U. Koehnen, Dayton Daily News, August 10, 1994.